This page is for the current v1 alpha version of Schemars. This version is still under development, and further breaking changes may be introduced.

 Set on a container, variant or field to set the generated schema's title and/or description.
 If present, these will be used instead of values from any doc comments/attributes.

-#[schemars(example = "some::function")]
+#[schemars(example = value)]

 #[deprecated]